Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations provide readOnlyHint=true.
-Description adds pagination behavior and optional filtering, which are useful beyond annotations.
-No contradiction.
+Annotations provide readOnlyHint=true, indicating safe read.
+Description adds pagination behavior and optional parent filter, which are not in annotations.
+No contradictions; adds useful context beyond structured fields.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.